telerik/blazor-docs/styling-and-themes/overview.md

 There are three ways to load a Telerik theme, in terms of physical CSS file location.
 Note that each option provides access to a different number of theme swatches.

 * [Load a CSS theme as a static asset from the `Telerik.UI.for.Blazor` NuGet package](#loading-themes-from-the-nuget-package).
 This is the easiest option and it doesn't require maintenance during [Telerik UI for Blazor version upgrades]({%slug upgrade-tutorial%}).
 However, you can use only the *Main* swatch of each theme and the *Ocean Blue* swatch of the *Default* theme.
 * Load a CSS theme from a remote URL, for example, CDN.
-The dedicated [documentation of each theme provides a list of swatches and their URLs](https://www.telerik.com/design-system/docs/themes/kendo-themes/default/).
+The dedicated <a href="https://www.telerik.com/design-system/docs/themes/kendo-themes/default/" target="_blank">documentation of each theme provides a list of swatches and their URLs</a>.
 * Load a CSS theme as a local file in the `wwwroot` folder in the Blazor app.
 This option is relevant to the following cases:
     * When using [custom themes]({%slug themes-customize%}).
     * When [creating]({%slug getting-started-vs-integration-new-project%}) or [converting]({%slug getting-started-vs-integration-convert-project%}) Telerik Blazor apps with the [Telerik UI for Blazor Visual Studio extension]({%slug getting-started-vs-integration-overview%}).
     * When using themes from the Telerik UI for Blazor [MSI installer]({%slug installation/msi%}) or [ZIP archive]({%slug installation/zip%}).
 The CSS files are in the `swatches` folder.
-    * When using [LibMan]({%slug common-kb-telerik-themes-libman%}) or [npm](https://www.telerik.com/design-system/docs/themes/get-started/installation/) to obtain a specific Telerik theme version.
+    * When using [LibMan]({%slug common-kb-telerik-themes-libman%}) or <a href="https://www.telerik.com/design-system/docs/themes/get-started/installation/" target="_blank">npm</a> to obtain a specific Telerik theme version.
 In this case, you can use all built-in theme swatches.

 > The Blazor app must load only one Telerik theme file at a time.
 Upgrade the theme with every Telerik UI for Blazor version upgrade, unless you are loading the theme as a static NuGet asset.